My “black n white” album

 The song was “Everyday, Everynight,” an unfinished one, but it had a lot of good energy.

-So we recorded it anyway, in a studio up on Major Mackenzie, near Kennedy road, north of Toronto.
+So, we recorded it as a trio, in a studio up on Major Mackenzie, north of Toronto.

-I think we had three hours to learn the song, record, mix, and pack up!
+I think we had three hours to learn the song, record, mix, and pack up and go!

 Terry directed the session.

-I don’t remember doing more than one vocal take.
-I know I had no lyrics written down.
+I don’t remember doing more than one lead vocal take.
+I know I didn’t have lyrics written down.

-Terry and JJ on handclaps, and backing vocals!
+Terry and JJ on handclaps, with Terry on “All Right” vocals!

 This is the best version I can find.
 From a very old cassette.